Taking notes in university is an important skill that can help you do better in your classes.

 During the Lecture

 To effectively take notes during a lecture, focus on identifying and recording main points while utilizing symbols and abbreviations to keep up with the pace.
-This approach will enhance your ability to capture essential information quickly and efficiently.
+This approach will help you write down the most important information quickly.

 Capturing Key Points